awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

       + The `awscam` module allows your Lambda function to use the [AWS DeepLens device library](deeplens-device-library.md)\.
 For more information, see [Model Object](deeplens-device-library-awscam-model.md)\.
       + The `mo` module allows your Lambda function to access the AWS DeepLens model optimizer\.
 For more information, see [Model Optimization \(mo\) Module](deeplens-model-optimizer-api.md)\.
       + The `cv2` module lets your Lambda function access the [Open CV](https://pypi.org/project/opencv-python/) library used for image preprocessing, including local display of frames from video feeds originating from the device\.
-      + The `greengrasssdk` module exposes the AWS Greengrass API for the Lambda function to send messages to the AWS Cloud, including sending operational status and inference results to AWS IoT\.
+      + The `greengrasssdk` module exposes the AWS IoT Greengrass API for the Lambda function to send messages to the AWS Cloud, including sending operational status and inference results to AWS IoT\.
       + The `threading` module allows your Lambda function to access Python's multi\-threading library\.

    1. Append the following Python code as a helper class for local display of the inference results: